-The Ryerson Image Centre (RIC), external link, opens in new window is an on-campus venue that exhibits work by Ryerson students, graduates and talented artists from outside the community.
+The Ryerson Image Centre (RIC), external link, opens in new window is an on-campus venue that exhibits work by Toronto Metropolitan University (formerly Ryerson University) students, graduates and talented artists from outside the community.
 It’s a premier venue for artist talks, exhibitions and image-related events that attract leaders from the city’s art scene.

 Follow Image Arts